-- 299. According to the 2015 20-F, Desheh and Olafsson also were entitled to bonuses based on such financial targets (specifically, 25% for non-GAAP operating profit, 15% for net revenue, and 10% for free cash flow), in amounts of up to 200% of salary if 120% of the targets were met.
-Desheh's total reported compensation was approximately \$4.3 million, comprised of a salary of \$733,863, a bonus of \$1,110,824 (roughly 151% of salary), options to purchase 89,376 shares at a price of \$57.35, and a grant of 16,838 PSUs. - 300.
-Olafsson's total reported compensation was approximately \$3.9 million; he received a salary of \$954,955 and a bonus of \$1,449,375 (roughly 151% of salary).
-He also was awarded options to purchase 94,343 shares at \$57.35 per share, and an additional 160,114 shares at \$59.19 per share "[i]n light of the increase in . . . scope of work and responsibilities as head of Global Generics Medicines Group in connection with the Actavis acquisition," as well as a grant of 17,773 PSUs based on Teva's 2014 to 2015 cumulative performance. - 301.
-Because Teva was a "foreign private issuer" during the Relevant Period, it was not required to report insider sales and, therefore, it is unknown whether these Individual Defendants, or any other insider, engaged in suspicious trading activity.
-Evidence of insider trading, if any, could be obtained in discovery. - 302.
-Suspiciously-timed executive departures support an inference of scienter.
-In late 2016, as the price increase plan was in tatters as a result of the inevitable increase in generic competition resulting from FDA generic drug approvals and basic market forces, and the GAO Report, criminal charges, guilty pleas, and State AGs' allegations mounted, the key executives responsible for Teva's U.S. generics business departed or were fired in relatively short order.
+- 307. Olafsson's total reported compensation was approximately \$3.9 million; he received a salary of \$954,955 and a bonus of \$1,449,375 (roughly 151% of salary).
+He also was awarded options to purchase 94,343 shares at \$57.35 per share, and an additional 160,114 shares at \$59.19 per share "[i]n light of the increase in . . . scope of work and responsibilities as head of Global Generics Medicines Group in connection with the Actavis acquisition," as well as a grant of 17,773 PSUs based on Teva's 2014 to 2015 cumulative performance. - 308.
+Teva's ADS price reached a high of \$72 on July 27, 2015, making the potential value of the Individual Defendants' 2014 and 2015 options quite significant at the height of the alleged fraudulent scheme.
+However, because Teva was a "foreign private issuer" during the Relevant Period, it was not required to report insider sales and, therefore, it is unknown whether these Individual Defendants, or any other insider, engaged in suspicious trading activity.
+Evidence of insider trading, if any, could be obtained in discovery. - late 2016, as the price increase plan was in tatters as a result of the inevitable increase in generic competition resulting from FDA generic drug approvals and basic market forces, and the GAO Report, criminal charges, guilty pleas, and State AGs' allegations mounted, the key executives responsible for Teva's U.S. generics business departed or were fired in relatively short order.
 First, on December 5, 2016, Teva unexpectedly announced the "retirement" of Olafsson, the 48-year-old head of generics (Olafsson did not, in fact "retire" but instead found employment elsewhere in the industry).
-As reported by TheStreet, Olafsson's departure "rais[ed] more questions for investors amid continued worries around drug pricing."

-303. Just two months later, on February 6, 2017, as Teva's finances continued to sag and the governmental investigations continued to gather steam, Teva unexpectedly announced the termination of Defendant Vigodman, effective immediately and without announcing a permanent replacement.
+As reported by TheStreet, Olafsson's departure "rais[ed] more questions for investors amid continued worries around drug pricing." - 310.
+Just two months later, on February 6, 2017, as Teva's finances continued to sag and the governmental investigations continued to gather steam, Teva unexpectedly announced the termination of Defendant Vigodman, effective immediately and without announcing a permanent replacement.
 Then, on April 25, 2017, numerous media reports surfaced that Defendant Desheh would be pushed out as CFO at Teva.
 These reports were confirmed the next day when, in an April 26, 2017 6-K, Teva announced that Defendant Desheh would be stepping down as CFO and leaving the company in "the coming months" so that Desheh could move on to "the next phase of [his] career."
 In its first financial report issued after these architects of the fraud were removed, Teva announced a \$6.1 billion write down of its entire U.S. generics business.